| China, with a recorded history of 5,000

 its use of high-quality material, complex manufacturing process

 and its use of bright and vivid colors.
+Chinese Jade has a history of four

 thousand years.
 Jade symbolizes merit, grace and dignity and